Header Ads

 1. Cooking and Frying

-Whipped beef tallow has a high smoke point (around 400°F or 204°C), making it ideal for high-heat cooking methods like frying, sautéing, and roasting.
-Use it to:
+Whipped beef tallow is high on the smoke point (between 400°F and 204°C), meaning it is perfect for the heat-intensive cooking methods such as frying, sautéing, roasting, etc. Use it to:

 • Cook eggs for a rich, buttery flavor.